 Churchill Downs in Louisville, Kentucky has firmly established itself as one of the most iconic horse racing venues in the world.

 This track is also home to the biggest horse betting event of the year in the United States.
-The first Saturday in May has been reserved for the running of the annual Kentucky Derby.
+The first Saturday in May has been reserved for the running of the annual start of the Triple Crown where you can do Kentucky Derby betting.
 This race features 20 of the best three-year-old Thoroughbred horses in each year’s class.

 This race is also the Crowned Jewel of the annual Triple Crown racing series for three-year old’s.
-The other two major graded events are the Preakness Stakes at Pimlico Race Course in Baltimore and the Belmont Stakes at Belmont Park in Elmont, New York.
+The other two major graded events are the Preakness Stakes at Pimlico Race Course in Baltimore and the Belmont Stakes at Belmont Park in Elmont.

 Building on its reputation as a premier horse racing facility, Churchill Downs recently announced plans for three major upgrades.
 The trio of projects is all designed to enhance the entire racing experience.